 This System Defence Plan will be of interest to all parties identified in Appendix A of this document.

-In complying with the requirements of the Grid Code, System Operator Transmission Owner Code (STC), Distribution Code and Balancing and Settlement Code (BSC) (as applicable), NGESO, Transmission Licensees, Network Operators and CUSC Parties will be satisfying the requirements of EU NCER.
+In complying with the requirements of the Grid Code, System Operator Transmission Owner Code (STC), Distribution Code and Balancing and Settlement Code (BSC) (as applicable), NGESO, Transmission Licensees, Network Operators and CUSC Parties andDefence Service Providers will be satisfying the requirements of EU NCER.
 It should be noted that the EU NCER applies both to GB Code Users and EU Code Users as defined in Appendix A of this document.

 This System Defence Plan has been developed taking the following into account: